Aetna vs. UnitedHealthcare 2023

 UnitedHealthcare Has Slightly Higher Average 2023 Medicare Star Ratings

 Every year, Medicare evaluates plans on a 5-star rating scale.
 The Centers for Medicare and Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans – and the companies who provide them – across various quality metrics such as customer service, patient health outcomes and more.

-For 2022, Aetna received an overall quality rating of 4.29 out of five stars.1 Plans and carriers who receive four stars or higher are considered "highly rated" by Medicare.
+For 2023, Aetna Medicare Advantage plans have an average star rating of out 3.72 out of 5 stars.1 Plans and carriers who receive four stars or higher are considered "highly rated" by Medicare.

 Aetna vs. UHC: Medicare Supplement Plans